caraya/feedback-review/amp.md

 >
 > From: [How Fast Is Amp Really?](https://timkadlec.com/remembers/2018-03-19-how-fast-is-amp-really/)

-AMP restricts what you can do with Javascript and what you can do with custom AMP elements restricts what you can do on your pages and, regardless of the reasons why you put the restrictions in place, it shouldn't be up to a library or framework to dictate how much stuff you put in a page but it's up to the designers and developers to slim down their content.
+AMP restricts what you can do with Javascript and what you can do with custom AMP elements restricts what you can do on your pages and, regardless of the reasons why you put the restrictions in place, it shouldn't be up to a library or framework to dictate how much stuff you put in a page but it's up to the designers and developers to slim down their content... easier said than done, I know, but AMP hasn't sold me as the solution or even a good solution to this problem and neither do publishers, otherwise AMP would be the canonical version of all published web content.

 ## Conclusion